Senior Associate, Zurich

-Michael has been supporting and working with L. Bühlmann as a legal and scientific assistant since 2009 and as a junior associate since March 2013.
+Michael has been supporting and working with Lukas Bühlmann as a legal and scientific assistant since 2009 and as a junior associate since March 2013.
 He has particular experience in the areas of data protection law, consumer protection law, competition and distribution law and advertising law and is the author of several publications in these areas.

 Michael Schüepp is also a lecturer in e-commerce law at the University of Applied Sciences in Business Administration Zurich (HWZ).
 He is fluent in German, English and French.